 Identification of applicable accounting standards, either 'IFRS' or 'National GAAP' (select from drop-down list).
-There might be differences within a same group or across reporting types for a single entity.
+There might be differences within a same group.

 2.2 Definitions related to specific sub-functions (part 1 of the template) Deposits (F.1-5)